Support a community of students seeking the True, the Good and the Beautiful

 When you make a gift today, you can help to:

-- Fund travel for students and professors to attend conferences and professional development events, advancing the cause of the Honors College
+• Cover the expenses for students and professors to attend dynamic conferences and professional development events

 Make a Gift to the Honors College Today!